batocera-linux/batocera.linux/board/recalbox/fsoverlay/recalbox/share_init/roms/amstradcpc/_readme.txt

 Put your amstrad cpc roms in this directory.

-Rom files must have a ".dsk" extension.
+Rom files must have a ".dsk/.zip" extension.

 You can download amstrad cpc roms on planetemu : http://www.planetemu.net/roms/amstrad-cpc-games-dsk